johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- `(bj)((jj)b)` and `((jj)b)(bj)`
 - [ ] Update presentation with inclusive sample and all years
 - [ ] Compare splittings by year
+- [ ] Proper Protection from missing splitting ?